£18.49 – £36.49

 Grow Type: Outdoors, greenhouse, or indoors

-This Sinai landrace was collected in the mountains of Egypt between 1990 and 1997.
+Accessions of this Sinai landrace were collected in the mountains of Egypt between 1990 and 1997.
 It exhibits unique terpenes, a special high, and sought-after Indica-type plants.
-This is a fast-flowering strain that can show day-neutral (autoflowering) traits.
+This is a fast-flowering strain that can show day-neutral (‘semi-autoflowering’) traits.

 Indica-type expressions of this Sinai landrace range from 0.6 to 1.5 metres and have a compact Christmas-tree profile.
 Sativa type plants range 1.3 to 1.8 metres and have a trainable ‘vine’ habit with prolific branching.
 Both types express a unique rose scent, with Indica-type plants intensely pungent during vegetative growth but developing tangy ‘Turkish delight’ aromas during flower.
 Buds grow in a foxtail structure, are reasonably airy, and are resinous.
 Buds of Indica-type plants are less leafy and more dense.